June 1996 Bangladeshi general election: Aftermath

-After the election, the opposition Bangladesh Nationalist Party (BNP) rejected the results, alleging large-scale rigging.
-Then-Secretary General Abdul Salam Talukder demanded re-elections in 111 constituencies.
-Senior BNP leader A.Q.M.
-Badruddoza Chowdhury described the polls as "unprecedentedly rigged" and "pre-planned and conspiratorial."
-Party chairperson Khaleda Zia later stated that the BNP neither accepted nor boycotted the results but claimed that various obstacles had prevented the people's mandate from being reflected.
-However, international election observer groups—including the National Democratic Institute (NDI) of the United States, the European Union, SAARC observers, and a Japanese delegation—stated that the election was free, fair, and transparent, with no substantial evidence of rigging presented.
-Chief Election Commissioner Abu Hena reported a 73% voter turnout and asserted that the election process had no scope for manipulation.
+After the election the BNP rejected the results, alleging large-scale rigging.
+Party secretary Abdus Salam Talukder demanded re-elections in 111 constituencies.
+Senior BNP leader A. Q. M. Badruddoza Chowdhury described the polls as "unprecedentedly rigged" and "pre-planned and conspiratorial."
+Party chair Khaleda Zia later stated that the BNP neither accepted nor boycotted the results but claimed that various obstacles had prevented the people's mandate from being reflected.
+However, international election observer groups—including the National Democratic Institute of the United States, the European Union, South Asian Association for Regional Cooperation observers and a Japanese delegation—stated that the elections were free, fair and transparent, with no substantial evidence of rigging presented.
+Chief Election Commissioner Mohammad Abu Hena reported a 73% voter turnout and asserted that the election process had no scope for manipulation.
 Awami League leader Sheikh Hasina was sworn in as Prime Minister on 23 June 1996 with the support of the Jatiya Party.
 Though initially hesitant, the BNP eventually decided to join the Parliament.

-Hasina's administration completed its full five-year term (the first parliamentary administration to ever do so) and the next elections were held in October 2001.
+Hasina's administration completed its full five-year term, the first parliamentary administration to ever do so, and the next elections were held in October 2001.